 However, most people will want to upgrade to a better quality mic and video camera.
 A basic setup can start at just a couple hundred dollars.
 Mid-range streaming costs in the several thousand ranges.
 At this price point, you’re generally paying for:

 - A good desktop computer for encoding

 - One or multiple HD cameras capable of sending out video via HDMI or SDI

 High-end productions will generally work with professional video engineers to develop a plan and list equipment needs.
 This will likely include higher-end cameras and audio equipment, mixers, workstation computers, hardware encoder(s), and more.
 Costs for a basic high-end production studio start around $10K, depending on many factors.

 Professional services and additional costs

 The final category of costs we’ll look at here is the cost of professional services.
 This may include things like building a website, creating a video portal, assistance in creating mobile apps, and other similar tasks.
 Here at Dacast, we offer various professional services to broadcasters at affordable prices.

 The biggest additional cost that we haven’t covered here is the cost of staff and operators for your live streaming.
 This cost will vary depending on your specific needs and is important to consider in addition to the cost of streaming solutions.

 There are a variety of great live streaming platforms on the market today.
-However, price can be a big differentiator.
-We think DaCast is a great and cost-competitive option for broadcasters.
+However, the price can be a big differentiator.
+We think Dacast is a great and cost-competitive option for broadcasters.
 But if you’re not convinced, check out the free trial for 30-days:

 We’d love to hear about your experience.
 Let us know about your setup, challenges, and how it’s all working out, in the comment section below!
 We’ll do our best to get back to you as soon as we can, and we’ll incorporate relevant ideas and insights into future articles.